h2oai/wave/website/docs/tutorial-counter.md

     else:
         q.page['beans'].items[0].button.caption = f'{bean_count} beans'
     await q.page.save()

-listen('/counter', serve)
 ```

-If we run this app, we'll see that the counts are being maintained across browser tabs, but the updated counts don't show up immediately across all tabs.
+Now when you play with your app, you'll see that the counts are being maintained across browser tabs, but the updated counts don't show up immediately across all tabs.
 Instead, they show up only when you interact with the other tabs, or reload them.

 <video autoplay='autoplay' loop='loop' muted='muted'><source src={require('./assets/tutorial-counter__user-nosync.mp4').default} type='video/mp4'/></video>